HAITI, I AM SORRY! — Martin P Felix

 October 15, 2024

-‘Haitian cuisine represents a distinct culinary tradition… Distinguished by its syncretic blend of African, French, Creole, and Native American influences, Haitian cuisine offers a distinctive gastronomic experience.’
+‘Haitian dishes represent a unique culinary tradition… Distinguished by its syncretic blend of African, French, Creole, and Native American influences, Haitian cuisine offers a distinctive gastronomic experience.’

 David Rudder’s 1988 masterpiece of a song, “Haiti I am Sorry,” from the album Haiti, reflects on the Caribbean nation’s accomplishment and the irony of collective ignorance of its impressive contribution to our history.